From Cauchy's determinant formula to bosonic and fermionic immanant identities: Immanant identities for fermionic variables

 \end{proposition}

-Notice the similarity to Proposition~\ref{Pperm}.
+Notice the similarity to~\eqref{Epermodd}.
 In fact, a similar identity holds for the more general product of factors $(f_0 \pm t f_1 u_i v_j)^{\pm 1}$, and we leave the details to the interested reader.

 \begin{proof} As mentioned above, the first equality holds because all variables are fermionic.
 We now prove the second equality; in doing so, note that all terms $t u_i v_j$ are even, and hence commute pairwise.
-Moreover, viewing this product as a polynomial in $t$, the constant term is $1$, and there are $2^{n^2}$ terms/monomials, each of which has $t$-degree at most $n^2$.
+Since moreover all $u_i^2 = v_j^2 = 0$, hence proving the second equality for $k=1$ implies it for higher $k$ by the binomial theorem.
+Thus, we assume henceforth that $k=1$.
+Now viewing this product as a polynomial in $t$, the constant term is $1$, and there are $2^{n^2}$ terms/monomials, each of which has $t$-degree at most $n^2$.
 In any monomial of $t$-degree $> n$, the pigeonhole principle yields a factor of a $u_i^2$ and a $v_j^2$, both of which vanish.
 Next, the linear terms in $t$ clearly add up to $t (u_1 + \cdots + u_n) (v_1 + \cdots + v_n)$.

 It remains to show that the coefficient of $t^k$ vanishes, for all $2 \leq k \leq n$.
 For convenience, we multiply the even factors $(1 + u_i v_j)$ in lexicographic order $(1,1), (1,2), \dots, (n,n)$.
 Then the coefficient of $t^k$ consists of terms of the form